Bronchiectasis in adults | Pūkahukahu hauā

 Key points about bronchiectasis

-• Bronchiectasis (pūkahukahu hauā) is a long-term lung condition in which your airway walls have become damaged, widened and thickened.
+• Bronchiectasis (pūkahukahu hauā) is a long-term lung condition where your airway walls have become damaged, widened and thickened.

 • There's no cure but good treatment stops it getting worse.

-• If you have bronchiectasis and you are coughing or bringing up more phlegm than normal, are more short of breath or coughing up blood, or have a fever or new chest pain seek medical help.
+• If you have bronchiectasis and you're coughing or bringing up more phlegm than normal, are more short of breath or coughing up blood, or have a fever or new chest pain seek medical help.

 Breathless woman sitting with hand on chest